Roshni Raveendhran

 Education: B.A., University of Texas at Arlington; Ph.D., University of Southern California

-Roshni Raveendhran is an Assistant Professor of Business Administration in the Leadership and Organizational Behavior Area at the Darden School of Business.
-She is also a Faculty Fellow affiliated with the Batten Institute for Innovation and Entrepreneurship.
-Roshni received her Ph.D. in business administration (management) from the Marshall School of Business at the University of Southern California.
+Roshni Raveendhran is an Assistant Professor of Business Administration in the Leadership and Organizational Behavior Area at the University of Virginia’s Darden School of Business and a Faculty Fellow with the Batten Institute for Innovation and Entrepreneurship.
+She earned her Ph.D. in Business Administration (Management) from the University of Southern California’s Marshall School of Business.

-Roshni's research focuses on understanding the future of work.
-In particular, she examines how novel technologies influence organizational actors, and workplace practices.
-In doing so, she develops insights about how organizations can effectively leverage novel technologies to create positive impact on people, organizations, and society.
-Her work has been published in leading journals such as Organizational Behavior and Human Decision Processes, Academy of Management Annals, Journal of Experimental Social Psychology, and Computers in Human Behavior, and top practitioner outlets such as the Harvard Business Review and MIT Sloan Management Review.
-It has also been featured in media outlets such as the The New York Times, The Wall Street Journal, The Financial Times, CNN, Fortune, Business Insider, Forbes, Harvard Business Review, Virginia Public Radio, UVA Today, WNCU Public Radio.
-Roshni's research has also received numerous awards including the Academy of Management's 2020 Outstanding Practitioner-Oriented Publication in Organizational Behavior and was recognized as a finalist in the INFORMS Best Dissertation competition in 2017.
+Roshni’s research examines the future of work, with a particular focus on the psychological underpinnings of the human–technology relationship.
+She investigates how emerging technologies transform the way people work, and how organizations can leverage these emerging technologies to generate positive impact for people, organizations, and society.
+Her work has been published in leading academic journals—including Academy of Management Review, Organizational Behavior and Human Decision Processes, Academy of Management Annals, Journal of Experimental Social Psychology, Marketing Letters, and Computers in Human Behavior—as well as practitioner outlets such as the Harvard Business Review and MIT Sloan Management Review.
+It has also been featured widely in the media, including in The New York Times, The Wall Street Journal, The Financial Times, CNN, Fortune, Forbes, and Business Insider.

 Selected Publications